-Hitta Alfi Muhimmah^{1}, Wahyu Sukartiningsih2, Vicky Dwi Wicaksono3, Syariffanor binti Hisman4, Nurhayati Mawaddah5
+Hitta Alfi Muhimmah1\, Wahyu Sukartiningsih, Vicky Dwi Wicaksono, Syariffanor binti Hisman, Nurhayati Mawaddah

-^{1,3,5} Department of Elementary School Teacher Education, Faculty of Education, Universitas Negeri Surabaya, Indonesia

-2 Department of Multimedia Technology, Universiti Teknikal Malaysia Melaka, Malaysia
+1.3.5 Department of Elementary School Teacher Education, Faculty of Education, Universitas Negeri Surabaya, Indonesia Department of Multimedia Technology, Universiti Teknikal Malaysia Melaka, Malaysia

-4 Department of Elementary School Teacher Education, Universiti Teknikal Malaysia Melaka, Malaysia
+Department of Elementary School Teacher Education, Universiti Teknikal Malaysia Melaka, Malaysia

-Corresponding author: hittamuhimmah@unesa.ac.id
+\Corresponding author: hittamuhimmah@unesa.ac.id

-ADTICLE INFO ARTICLE INFO A B S T R A C T Article history: Received 2 May 2025 Acceepted 29 May 2025 Published 30 May 2025 This study aims to examine the implementation of the anti-bullying program at the Integrated Islamic Elementary School (SDIT) At-Taqwa Surabaya in creating an inclusive learning atmosphere.
-This research employed a descriptive qualitative method with a case study design, using data collection techniques such Keywords: Anti-Bullying, Inclusive Learning, Islamic Elementary School as in-depth interviews, field observations, and document analysis.
-The findings show that a combination of preventive, collaborative, and supportive strategies is effective in building a safe, inclusive school environment and fostering students' holistic character development.
-This effectiveness is supported by systematic approaches such as daily pledges, early-year assessments, a house system, and the integration of religious values into the learning process, which help establish a positive school culture and strengthen peer relationships.
-Mandatory extracurricular programs and active parental involvement through parenting activities and the E-Bukpeng application further enhance bullying prevention efforts.
-Bullying cases are addressed in stages using a restorative approach, DOI: https://doi.org/10.26740/eds.v9n1 .p66-80 supported by sharing sessions and home visits to aid students' emotional recovery.
-The study concludes that optimizing anti-bullying programs based on religious values and family participation has proven effective in fostering a more positive and inclusive learning climate in Islamic elementary schools.
+ARTICLE INFO A B S T R A C T Article history: Received 2 May 2025 Acceepted 29 May 2025 Published 30 May 2025 This study aims to examine the implementation of the anti-bullying program at Integrated Islamic Elementary School of At-Taqwa Surabaya in creating an inclusive learning atmosphere.
+Through a systematic approach such as daily pledges, early-year assessments, house systems, and integration of religious Keywords: Anti-Bullying, Inclusive Learning, Islamic Elementary School values in learning, this school has been able to establish a positive culture and strengthen relationships between students.
+Mandatory extracurricular programs and active parental involvement through parenting and the E-Bukpeng application further strengthen bullying prevention efforts.
+Handling of bullying DOI: https://doi.org/10.26740/eds.v9n1 .p66-80 cases is carried out in stages with a restorative approach, supported by sharing sessions and home visits for students' emotional recovery.
+The results of the study show that the combination of preventive, collaborative, and supportive strategies is effective in building a safe, inclusive school environment and supporting the development of students' character holistically.